jftucker/fieldsync-challenge/README.md

 # Further Considerations

 The largest missing portion of this challenge is a test suite.
 Testing of the endpoints with a mocked DB would be desirable, as would be the behavior of the individual components of the frontend.
-This is more than possible to achieve but likely would be difficult considering the timeframe and requirements.
+This is more than possible to achieve but likely would be difficult considering the timeframe and my focus on completing the requested requirements.